 Holly Wood was put to death on September 9, 2010.
 An African-American man with an IQ less than 70, Mr. Wood was too poor to hire a lawyer.
 The trial court appointed him a lawyer who had just been admitted to the Bar and had no experience in criminal law.
 The lawyer failed to pursue evidence of Mr. Wood’s severe mental impairments even though a competency evaluation revealed that Mr. Wood could not read at better than a third-grade level and had a low IQ.
 Mr. Wood was convicted and sentenced to death.

-After the United States Supreme Court held in 2002 that the Constitution forbids the execution of mentally retarded people, an Alabama appeals court ordered a hearing to determine whether Mr. Wood is mentally retarded.
+After the Supreme Court held in 2002 that the Constitution forbids the execution of people with intellectual disability, an Alabama appeals court ordered a hearing to determine whether Mr. Wood has intellectual disability.

-Evidence at that hearing showed, and the State agreed, that Mr. Wood's IQ falls within the mentally retarded range and that he has has significant limitations in functional academics.
+Evidence at that hearing showed, and the State agreed, that Mr. Wood’s IQ falls within the range for intellectual disability and that he has has significant limitations in functional academics.

-The State wrote an order stating that Mr. Wood nonetheless is not retarded, and the appellate courts upheld that decision.
+The State wrote an order stating that Mr. Wood nonetheless is not intellectually disabled, and the appellate courts upheld that decision.

 A federal court, however, reversed Mr. Wood’s death sentence because his inexperienced trial lawyer failed to uncover and present evidence of his intellectual impairments at trial.
 That ruling was reversed by the federal appeals court.

-In a decision that focused on the procedural rules that limit federal habeas corpus review and did not reach the merits of Mr. Wood's claim, the United States Supreme Court denied relief.
+In a decision that focused on the procedural rules that limit federal habeas corpus review and did not reach the merits of Mr. Wood’s claim, the Supreme Court denied relief.

 Jeff Land was executed on August 12, 2010, despite compelling evidence of his transformation into remorseful man who became a peacemaker and, according to prison guards, saved lives by helping to prevent violence and conflicts on death row.